 There are some very lovely hotels in Strasbourg.
 On my previous visits, I’ve stayed at both EtC. Hotel and Hotel Diana Dauphine.

 Hotel Diana Dauphine is a modern, sleek four-star hotel in the center of the city, steps from the cathedral and Petite France district.
-Rooms are modern and comfortable.
+The rooms are modern and comfortable.
 Each room is individually decorated and has an LCD television, laptop safe, Nespresso machine, and iPod docking station.
-Guests can choose from a standard room or a privilege room, which are slightly larger and have a few more amenities.
+Guests can choose from a standard room or a privileged room, which are slightly larger and have a few more amenities.

 Strasbourg is a beautiful city definitely worth visiting in winter.
 I have enjoyed all of my visits to the Alsace region of France and particularly Strasbourg.
 With museums, a rich history, delicious food, and warm and friendly culture, there is something for everyone in Strasbourg.
 Whether you are in Germany or France, this charming medieval city should be on your list of places to go!